hpjeonGIT/Tips/tip_softwarerendering.md

 - comsol -3drend sw
 - comsol -3drend ogl # for opengl
 - comsol -3drend dx9 # for directX in windows

+# For any java 3d application using Canvas3d library
+- export LIBGL_ALWAYS_SOFTWARE=1
+- Tempest worked using this method